bheap/silk-site-prototypes/README.md

 * create a directory with the same name as the version of Silk you are using
   * just use the major.minor.patch ie 0.1.0
 * create all the required directories; .dna, component, meta, resource, site, template, view
-* add a dna.xml definition to .dna, see the examples under com/bheap/silk
+* add a dna.conf definition to .dna, see the examples under com/bheap/silk
   * check your package value is the same as the directory hierarchy you have placed your site in
   * silk-version is the version of Silk the template has been built and tested against
   * it is useful to add a quick description of the purpose of the site prototype, like what it integrates with